xytuang/icarus/README.md

 Icarus is a dynamically typed language that is implemented in c++.
 It has the following features.

+# NOTE: Icarus leaks memory because I have not integrated garbage collection into the language and also because this is written in C++.
+Yes I am working on it.

 ## Supported data types:<br>
 Booleans <br>